 Brian is known for his aggressive approach to litigation.
 He quickly determines the client’s objectives and then pursues them with a laser-focus.
 Brian is frequently substituted into cases to turn them around and prepare them for trial.

-Brian has won significant victories during all phases of litigation.
-He has successfully prosecuted and defended actions in state and federal courts nationwide.
-He has prevailed in complex commercial disputes involving a wide variety of issues, including investor and consumer fraud, lender liability, class actions, intellectual property, entertainment and real estate.
+Brian has won significant victories during all phases of litigation in both state and federal court.
+He has prevailed in complex commercial disputes involving investor and consumer fraud, lender liability, class actions, intellectual property, entertainment and real estate.

 Notable accomplishments include:

 - Prevailed after a four-month trial on behalf of Landmark Dividend and LMRK, its publicly-traded affiliate.
-The plaintiff sought more than $20 million in damages, claiming he was entitled to profits from a renewable assets deal that he alleged was worth more than $100 million.
+The plaintiff claimed he was entitled to lost profits relating to a renewable assets deal alleged to be worth more than $100 million.
 Brian substituted into the case after two years of unsuccessful litigation and quickly configured a winning strategy.
 Miller Barondess ultimately obtained a complete defense ruling on all claims.

 - Prevailed at trial on behalf of a publicly-traded bank in an action where the plaintiffs sought more than $20 million in damages.
 The plaintiff brought claims for lender liability and fraud, alleging that the bank misrepresented key information during the lending process.
 Brian substituted into the case after several years of unsuccessful litigation.
 He obtained a complete defense ruling as to all claims and recovered attorney’s fees for his client.